-If DTLS is selected in FTP\ITC then validity is determined by the identifier verification, certificate path, the expiration date, and the revocation status in accordance with RFC 5280.
-Certificate validity is tested in accordance with testing performed for FIA\X509\EXT.1/Rev. If DTLS is selected in FPT\ITT, then certificate validity is tested in accordance with testing performed for FIA\X509\EXT.1/ITT.
+If DTLS is selected in FTP\ITC then certificate validity is tested in accordance with testing performed for FIA\X509\EXT.1/Rev.

+If DTLS is selected in FPT\ITT, then certificate validity is tested in accordance with testing performed for FIA X509 EXT.1/ITT.